eduvpn/documentation/README.md

 * [CentOS & Red Hat Enterprise Linux](DEPLOY_CENTOS.md) 7 (x86_64)
 * [Fedora](DEPLOY_FEDORA.md) 30, 31 (x86_64)

+Currently we do NOT support CentOS & Red Hat Enterprise Linux 8.
+We are waiting for [this](https://pagure.io/epel/issue/75) to be resolved.

 **NOTE**: we expect ALL software updates to be installed and the server rebooted before you install the software!